Update, May 18th 2022: We updated the article to reflect the latest changes to the frameworks.

 - The least popular in startup & corporate settings in the West

 - The transition process between Vue 2, and Vue 3 was rough

 When to use Vue

 The last front-end framework in this section.
-It is the heaviest and has the most amount of features built-in.
+It is the heaviest and has the highest number of features built-in.
 With Google’s backing, it is the most popular in big companies.
-Its use in the biggest of projects is heavily emphasized with every aspect of the framework written in TypeScript.
+Its use in the biggest of projects is heavily emphasized, with every aspect of the framework written in TypeScript.